igorsantos07/Yii-PrefixedUrlManager/README.md

 Installation and usage
 ----------------------

+You can find this extension on Packagist: [igorsantos07/yii-prefixed-url](https://packagist.org/packages/igorsantos07/yii-prefixed-url).

 Simply change your urlManager to use the given class and set a prefix.
 The other options you can see as usual in the [URL Management guide](guide) and [CUrlManager docs](docs).
 Here's a sample: